FlowCAD/workshop-openlayers/README.md

     npm start

 This will start a development server where you can read the workshop documentation and work through the exercises.
-You should be able to confirm that things are working by seeing an alert pop up at {{book.workshopUrl}}/.
-You can read through the workshop documentation at {{book.workshopUrl}}/doc/.